Polymyalgia rheumatica (PMR) is an inflammatory disorder. It involves pain and stiffness in the shoulders and often the hips.

 Exams and Tests

 Lab tests alone cannot diagnose polymyalgia rheumatica.
-Most patients with this condition have a high sedimentation rate (ESR).
+Most people with this condition have high markers of inflammation such as the sedimentation rate ( ESR ) and C-reactive protein.

 Other test results for this condition include: